 For those who grew up in the arcade playing the top game titles of the day or the console kings who came of age in the 1980s and 90s, there’s never been a debate.
-Video game enthusiasts have always believed their chosen medium of entertainment to be art.
+Video game enthusiasts have always believed their chosen medium of entertainment to be art, whether you played games like PAC-Man or more modern games such as Fortnite or League of Legends with help from Unrankedlolaccounts.com for example.
+We can all agree that video games are addictive and are forms of art.
 The captivating graphics, the challenging game play, and the learning curve to mastery make video games a fully-immersive experience, which one might say is the very definition of art.

 But high art societies and the trendy gallery-going crowd can be a fickle bunch.
 Accustomed to masterworks by time-honored artists or the occasional contemporary visual provocateur, the likes of Pac-Man or Call of Duty are perhaps completely foreign and unfit for the veneration of public display.